Scalr/agent-helm/charts/agent-k8s/README.md

 ### Job Worker Mode

+> [!WARNING]
+> This mode is in Alpha, and implementation details are subject to change.
+> Once stabilized, it will become the default in a future major version of the chart.

 The chart provides an alternative deployment mode, available through the `jobWorker` configuration option.

 In Job Worker mode, when a run is assigned to an agent pool by Scalr, the agent controller will create a new Kubernetes Job to handle it.
 This Job will include the following containers: